-For students first registered for a degree from 2016-17: To be considered for the award, you must attempt 12 full courses (or equivalent), and pass a minimum of 11 full courses (or equivalent).
+To be considered for an honours qualification, you must attempt 12 full courses (or equivalent), and pass a minimum of 11 full courses (or equivalent).

-For students first registered for a degree in 2015-16 or earlier (until 2020-21): To be considered for the award, you must attempt 12 full courses (or equivalent), and pass a minimum of 10 full courses (or equivalent).
+To be considered for a pass without honours, you must attempt 12 full courses (or equivalent), and pass only 10 full courses (or equivalent).